YashMehetre/YashMehetre/README.md

 ## 🚀 About Me

-I'm a passionate third-year B.Tech student specializing in Information Technology.
-With a positive attitude and an insatiable curiosity, I'm always ready to tackle new challenges in the world of tech.
-Currently seeking a Junior Software/Web Developer internship to apply my skills, learn more, and collaborate with an awesome team!
+Hello!
+I'm a third-year B.Tech student specializing in Information Technology.
+With a positive attitude and insatiable curiosity, I'm always ready to tackle new tech challenges.
+I have a strong foundation in programming and software development, with hands-on experience in various areas.
+When I'm not coding, I explore new technologies and stay updated with the latest IT trends.
+I'm passionate about continuous learning and am eager to connect and collaborate on exciting projects.
+Let's create something amazing together!

 ## 🛠️ Tech Stack